teriiehina/PMDate/README.md

 ## Contributing

-If you want to add something to PMDate, it would be greatly appreciated to:
+If you want to add something to `PMDate`, it would be greatly appreciated to:

   - add tests for new methods
   - add tests for any modifications to existing methods
   - use a 4 spaces (aka no TAB) indentation
   - use the [Allman indentation style](http://en.wikipedia.org/wiki/Indent_style#Allman_style)

-Thank you.

 ## Running the Tests